MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-details.md

 2. **Revision** - Lets you select the revision level of the CloudScript to use.
 You can select **Refresh** to grab the latest changes.
 3. The **Function name** - Lets you select the function to run.
 The list of available functions is based on your CloudScript revision content.
 4. The **Arguments** field - Lets you supply optional JSON arguments.
-5. The **Run CloudScript** button - Lets you commit any changes you make on this screen.
+5. The **RUN CLOUDSCRIPT** button - Lets you commit any changes you make on this screen.

 ![Game Manager - Player - Run CloudScript](media/tutorials/game-manager-player-run-cloudscript.png)